Agriculture, forestry and fishing

 Fisheries

-The gross value of aquaculture production contracted slightly to $77 million in 2023-24, reflecting a slight decline in the value of pearling aquaculture although barramundi aquaculture production continued to grow.
-The outlook for the Territory aquaculture industry is positive, with several new species being investigated.
-The Commonwealth’s introduction of country-of-origin labelling for seafood in the hospitality sector is expected to increase consumer awareness and preference for Australian seafood products.
+The gross value of aquaculture production increased slightly to $81 million in 2024‑25, largely reflecting growth in barramundi production.
+The outlook for the Territory aquaculture industry is positive, with commercialisation of several new species being investigated.

 Territory Government agribusiness development

-There are several development opportunities and facilitated projects underway focusing on growing the agriculture, forestry and fisheries sector in the Territory.
-Priority projects include Larrimah Agricultural Precinct, Wildman Agricultural Precinct, the proposed Ord River Irrigation Scheme expansion into the Territory (Sweetwater Agricultural Development Project), an improved regional road network and developing infrastructure to increase export opportunities.
+There are several development opportunities and facilitated projects underway focusing on growing the agriculture, forestry and fishing sector in the Territory.
+Priority projects include several developments as part of the Territory Government’s land releases, an improved regional road network and developing infrastructure to increase export opportunities.

 Land developments

-Collectively, these developments provide an opportunity to significantly expand and diversify the Territory’s agricultural production area and offer opportunities for new investment in a wide range of high value crops, including mangoes, melons and forestry, as well as broadacre crops such as cotton, sorghum and chia.
+Collectively, these developments provide an opportunity to significantly expand and diversify the Territory’s agricultural production and offer opportunities for new investment in a wide range of high value crops, including mangoes, melons and forestry, as well as broadacre crops such as cotton and sorghum.